 Just think about the kinds of tax that you pay if you’re a tax resident in the US: income tax, state tax, Social Security and Medicare tax, plus city tax in many instances.

-By moving overseas, you can eliminate city and state tax, as well as Social Security and Medicare.
+By moving overseas (and with proper planning), you can eliminate city and state tax, as well as Social Security and Medicare taxes.
 These will be replaced by the local tax, of course, but if you play your cards right, these will be less than what you were paying back ‘at home’.

 It’s very reasonable to expect to pay between 0% and 10% in taxes in total when you take the leap and move offshore.

 But before we can look at the various tax-saving strategies available to US citizens who go offshore, it is important to understand the main disadvantage that US citizens face compared to basically everyone else in the world: citizenship-based taxation.